st156832/RAML-NeedleBench-Blog/_pages/about.md

 As can be seen in Figure 2, ChatGPT-4 generally performed well in testing, achieving flawless results for context sizes below 73k.
 Needles inserted at the beginnign and end of the document were also always retrieved correctly, even at the maximum of 128K tokens.
 Notably, there is a significant performance loss observed for needles inserted between 10-50% document depth.
 This was dubbed the ["lost in the middle" phenomenon](https://arxiv.org/pdf/2307.03172).

-Kamradts test on Claud-2.1 showed a similar pattern, with performance taking a significant hit in the outlined area, however the overall reults were much spottier.
+Kamradt's test on Claud-2.1 showed a similar pattern, with performance taking a significant hit in the outlined area, however the overall reults were much spottier.

 <figure>
     <img src="{{site.baseurl}}/images/Claude_2_1_testing.png"